Nikkei tumbles to 5-month low, Topix below 800

 By Ayai Tomisawa

-TOKYO, Aug 5 Japan's Nikkei stock benchmark tumbled on Friday to its lowest since its post-quake plunge in March, hit by sliding U.S. stocks as worries about the global economy dominated, but the index stablised near support at 9,300 points as foreign investors appeared to have finished lightening their portfolios.
+TOKYO, Aug 5 Japan's Nikkei stock benchmark tumbled on Friday to its lowest since the immediate aftermath of the March 11 earthquake, hit by sharp falls in the U.S. market as worries over the global economy dominated the mood, offseting a boost from Japan's currency intervention and monetary easing the previous day.

-All 33 subsectors on the Topix were lower, with commodity stocks including oil refiners and trading houses underperforming after U.S. crude prices fell on Thursday to their lowest since February.

-Pessimism over global stock markets also took a toll on financial shares such as securities houses and banks.

 The Dow and the S&P tumbled more than 4 percent on Thursday and the Nasdaq lost 5 percent on fears that the United States is staring at another recession and that Europe's sovereign debt crisis is swallowing two of its largest economies.

+Analysts also said that futures-led selling was dragging down the market, while retail investors may pick up some defensive stocks on dips.

+"But such dip-buying may not have an impact on the overall market as foreigners are likely to be the main sellers," Hirano said.

 The market's recent malaise stems from a number of factors.
-U.S. economic data has worsened, suggesting slowing growth from an already sluggish pace in the first half, while Europe's sovereign debt crisis has defied remedies and threatens to engulf the large euro-zone economies of Spain and Italy.
+U.S. economic data has worsened, suggesting slowing growth from an already sluggish pace in the first half.
+Europe's sovereign debt crisis has defied remedies and threatens to engulf the large euro-zone economies of Spain and Italy.

 "The selling isn't really anything like during a complete collapse, as the volumes aren't really there.
 People are tweaking their portfolios, but they're not really hammering their core positions all that much," said a trader for a foreign brokerage who did not want to be identified by name.